PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

 Making use of the Cut and Run pipeline requires 3 inputs and some minor setup.

 **The inputs:**
-- the fastq archives with name-format DNAXXX\_ where XXX is any amount of numbers followed by an underscore. e.g.:
+- The fastq archives with name-format DNAXXX\_ where XXX is any amount of numbers followed by an underscore. e.g.:
 > DNA096174_S3_R1_001.fastq.gz
 > DNA096174_S3_R2_001.fastq.gz

 These should always come in pairs where the R1 and R2 are the differentiating element.

-- a samplesheet file in samplesheet_[RunName].csv format using semicolons (';') as delimiters.
+- A samplesheet file in samplesheet_[RunName].csv format using semicolons (';') as delimiters.
 This file should countain two columns and the exact header shown below:
 1. first column = DNA name of the file
 2. second column = CR name of the file the pipeline will identify the filepairs based on the DNA name and transform these into the CR names.
   Example of file below: